zayamatias/sscraper/README.md

 Look at the imports in the script and make sure you install all needed modules in your environment

-Also, some image/video libraries are needed, cannot remember which right now, will try to update them when I remember.
+Also, some image/video libraries are needed, install with 'sudo apt install libmediainfo-dev'

 If you have any questions, you can always contact me in twitter:[8bitzaya](https://twitter.com/8bitzaya) or I suppose GitHub too.
 Enjoy!